 Should I Still Seek Medical Attention Even if I’m Not Seriously Injured?

 Even if you were in an accident and don’t appear at first glance to be seriously injured, you should still see a doctor and receive a full medical examination.
 Often, people are given a false sense of security due to the high levels of adrenaline that come with an intense experience such as an accident.
 However, it can take anywhere from a few hours or days, or even longer, for the full extent of the injuries to become apparent.

-Don’t wait any longer than you have to to see a doctor; otherwise, an insurance company will surely use this as evidence to deny or reduce your claim.
+Don’t wait any longer than you have to to see a doctor; delayed injuries after a car accident are more common than you think.
+Otherwise, an insurance company will surely use this as evidence to deny or reduce your claim.

 If you have additional questions, browse our Car Accident FAQs for more information.